AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Use case 3 {#trim-uc3}

-You collect data inclusing storeID.
+You collect data including a storeID.
 The storeID contains the abbreviated US state code as the first two characters.
 You want to only use that state code in your reporting.

 ### Data before {#trim-uc3-databefore}